CumulusNetworks/docs/content/version/cumulus-rmp-30/System-Management/Installation,-Upgrading-and-Package-Management/Managing-Cumulus-RMP-Disk-Images.md

 5.  {{%notice note%}}

 SSH sessions to the switch get dropped after this step.
 To complete the remaining instructions, connect to the console of the switch.
 Cumulus RMP switches display their boot process to the console, so you need to monitor the console specifically to complete the next step.

     {{%/notice%}}

-6. Monitor the console and select the ONIE option from the first GRUB screen shown below.
+6. Monitor the console and select the ONIE option from the first GRUB screen.

-    {{% imgOld 1 %}}

 7. Cumulus RMP uses GRUB chainloading to present a second GRUB menu specific to the ONIE partition.
 No action is necessary in this menu to select the default option *ONIE: Install OS*.

-    {{% imgOld 2 %}}

 8. At this point, the USB drive should be automatically recognized and mounted.
 The image file should be located and automatic installation